precice/openfoam-adapter/docs/README.md

 - Pressure gradient (read + write)
 - Velocity (read + write)
 - Velocity gradient (read + write)

+In addition, the adapter supports the following fields in a volume coupling setup:

+- Temperature (read* + write)
+- Pressure (read* + write)
+- Velocity (read + write)

+(*) Technical foundation available, the user needs to provide additional, application-specific code for enforcing the source terms.

 All features of preCICE are supported, including implicit coupling and nearest-projection mapping.
 Even though OpenFOAM is 3D, this adapter can also work in the 2D mode of preCICE, defining only one layer of interface nodes (automatically).